deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 "Covering the election for Reuters."

 "I've still got that offer from Byron Group..."
-Ava noted, glancing at the corporate advertising for the jump array – Earth and Cimbrean, photographed from orbit and connected by a line that cycled through all the classic, vivid fibre-optic colours with the tagline 'O*ne small step…'*
+Ava noted, glancing at the corporate advertising for the jump array---Earth and Cimbrean, photographed from orbit and connected by a line that cycled through all the classic, vivid fibre-optic colours with the tagline 'O*ne small step…'*

 "Moses Byron talks a good game."
 Sean agreed.
 “Hell, it seems like he walks his talk too.
 I'm just not… I don't know, do you trust anybody who got that big that quickly?”